-Philadelphia, PA - The Brandywine Valley Wine Trail is sprinkled across the beautiful and historic area that lies between the cities of Philadelphia, Wilmington, Lancaster, and West Chester, the wineries along the Brandywine Valley Wine Trail are located within an easy drive of one another.
+Philadelphia, PA - The Brandywine Valley Wine Trail is sprinkled across the beautiful and historic area that lies between Philadelphia, Wilmington, Lancaster, and West Chester, the wineries along the Brandywine Valley Wine Trail are located within an easy drive of one another.

 Wineries & Vineyards in Brandywine Valley